Physical Education Center, B13

 There is so much more to college than classes, and Athletic Training majors at Alvernia have some excellent opportunities to get involved in activities that are both enjoyable and provide beneficial, hands-on experience.
 Students who get involved and engaged in extra-curricular activities benefit both academically and socially, and open themselves to integral life lessons from beyond the classroom.

 You’ll be encouraged to participate in a range of activities, including some rewarding and inspiring service projects.
 Some organizations and activities you might enjoy and benefit from include:

-Alvernia University prepares its students for the real world in various aspects throughout the Athletic Training field.
-Alvernia alumna, Jamie Reiger’ 10 has proven this to be true as a neurophysiologist fellow.
-Follow the link below to continue reading her Get Real profile.
+Alvernia prepares its students for the real world in various aspects throughout the Athletic Training field and Jamie Reiger ’10 has proven this as a neurophysiologist fellow.
+Check out what Jamie is doing today.

 400 Saint Bernardine Street,